gypsydave5/gypsydave5.github.io/_posts/2014-10-14-segmentation_fault.md

 The problem isn't 'inside' tech, it's _throughout_ society and culture.
 It might make you dispair.
 It makes me dispair sometimes.
-But don't dispair - look, here - I'll summarise the roundtable 'takeaway' actions for everyone to do.
+But don't dispair - look, here - I'll summarise the roundtable 'take away' actions for everyone to do.
 Fix the world one stupid ignorant problem at a time.

 Women
 -----

 - Go talk to children about what you do.
-- Call men out when they say something offensive of just plain wrong.
+- Call men out when they say something offensive or just plain wrong.
 They're proabably completely oblivious to the issue, so be polite.

 Men
 ---

 - Listen.
 And be there and be nice.
 But mainly listen more.
-- Don't think it's not problem; eductate yourselves now and recognise the problem.
+- Don't think it's not problem; educate yourselves and recognise the problem.

 And one for everyone: 'Own Your Ignorance' (now that's wise) - don't bluff it,